Getting your Trinity Audio player ready...

 This helps you avoid any surprises later on.
 Here’s what you need to do:

-#3: Factor in Upkeep Costs
+#3: Plan for Upkeep Costs

 Also read: The Cost of Buying Real Estate in Bali.